Schedule Membership Tickets About Us Bursary Photos Archives Nov 24 Newsletter Facebook

 * Belong to an organization of like minded people and enjoy a great social network.

-* From January 2024, annual membership, expiring 31st December each year, is $25 per Adult.
+* From January 1st each year an annual membership, expiring 31st December each year, is $25 per Adult and $10 for a child under 18.

 Membership Type

-Use this print-and-mail 2024 Membership Application Form or pay directly via cash, cheque or credit card to the Membership person in attendance at a GSJS performance night.
+OR pay directly via cash, cheque or credit card to the Membership person in attendance at a GSJS performance night.

 Formed in 2006, the Georgia Straight Jazz Society is a non-profit society based in the Comox Valley.
 Its vision is to develop and sustain a healthy and vibrant jazz community in the Vancouver Island region.